Fluoride Exposure: Neurodevelopment and Cognition

 The NTP uses 4 confidence levels - high, moderate, low, or very low - to characterize the strength of scientific evidence that associates a particular health outcome with an exposure.
 After evaluating studies published through October 2023, the NTP Monograph concluded there is moderate confidence in the scientific evidence that showed an association between higher levels of fluoride and lower IQ in children.

 The determination about lower IQs in children was based primarily on epidemiology studies in non-U.S. countries such as Canada, China, India, Iran, Pakistan, and Mexico where some pregnant women, infants, and children received total fluoride exposure amounts higher than 1.5 mg fluoride/L of drinking water.
-The U.S. Public Health Service currently recommends 0.7 mg/L, and the World Health Organization has set a safe limit for fluoride in drinking water of 1.5 mg/L. The NTP found no evidence that fluoride exposure had adverse effects on adult cognition.
+The U.S. Public Health Service currently recommends 0.7 mg/L, and the World Health Organization has set a safe limit for fluoride in drinking water of 1.5 mg/L.

 Application

+An association indicates a connection between fluoride and lower IQ; it does not prove a cause and effect.
 Many substances are healthy and beneficial when taken in small doses but may cause harm at high doses.
 More research is needed to better understand if there are health risks associated with low fluoride exposures.
 This NTP monograph may provide important information to regulatory agencies that set standards for the safe use of fluoride.
 It does not, and was not intended to, assess the benefits of fluoride.

 Documents